VMFA-242: In popular culture

 An A-6A Intruder from VMA(AW)-242 was featured in the 1974 film The Disappearance of Flight 412.
 The aircraft (side number 8) can be seen taxiing for an alert launch.
 Shots from inside the cockpit show the Bombardier/Navigator (BN) and also the refueling probe.
 This was another case of multiple aircraft being used for one: A-6 taxiing and flying (inside the cockpit), F-4 Phantom IIs taking off, and F9F Panthers flying (external shots).

-VMA(AW)-242 was the subject of a ProPublica investigation, "Faulty Equipment, Lapsed Training, Repeated Warnings: How a Preventable Disaster Killed Six Marines."
+VMA(AW)-242 was the subject of a ProPublica investigation, "Faulty Equipment, Lapsed Training, Repeated Warnings: How a Preventable Disaster Killed Six Marines," primarily focussing on a fatal accident in December 2018.
 The story was part of a package of investigative articles on the Navy and Marines which was awarded the Pulitzer Prize for National Reporting in 2020.